jae-jae/QueryList/README-EN.md

 - Has a wealth of plug-ins

 Through plug-ins you can easily implement things like:
-- multithreaded crawl
+- Multithreaded crawl
 - Crawl JavaScript dynamic rendering page (PhantomJS/headless WebKit)
-- image downloads to local
+- Image downloads to local
-- simulate browser behavior such as submitting Form forms
+- Simulate browser behavior such as submitting Form forms
-- web crawler
+- Web crawler
 - .....

 ## Requirements